RupalJain97/EdiLite-Text-Editor/README.md

 ## Installation

-To compile and run the Kilo editor:
+To compile and run the EdiLite editor:

 1. Clone or download the source code.